KestrelInstitute/Specware/UserDoc/sources/language-manual/metaslang.rst

 In general, :token:`type_definitions` generate implicit axioms, which for recursive definitions imply that the type is not "larger" than necessary.
-In technical terms, in each model the type is the least fixpoint of a recursive domain equation.
+In technical terms, in each model, the type is the least fixpoint of a recursive domain equation.

 ..
 COMMENT:  =================================================================